KpeM1/betterDiscordAddons/Plugins/AnimateYourStatus/README.md

 Press buttons "Save" and "Apply".
 Settings are saved in .json file and you can edit him w/o discord.

-> find and re::coded by me
+> finded and re::coded by me